19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Healing Aura.md

 You surround yourself in an aura of lifeforce.
 Create a 30 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered on you.

-Any affected creatures of your choosing regain 1d12 [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md).
+Any affected creatures of your choosing regain 1d12 [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) and are no longer [Wounded](../../../../Game%20Procedures/Conditions/Wounded.md).

 ---
 *Upcast: Heals an additional 1d12 HP per spell level*